Centralized, Decentralized, & Distributed Networks

 Because distributed networks do not have a central server or a separate set of master nodes, the burden of data processing is crowdsourced across the network, with all users granted equal access to data.
 The decision-making process on a distributed network therefore typically involves individual nodes voting to change to a new state, and the final behavior of the system changes in accordance with the aggregate results of the decisions each individual node votes on.
 The specific processes by which a distributed network votes and makes decisions is contingent on the network’s consensus mechanism.
 All forms of distributed decision-making involve the network’s individual components interacting with one another in order to achieve a common goal.

-Due to their truly decentralized nature, distributed networks are consequently extremely fault-tolerant and secure.
+Due to their geographically scattered nature, distributed networks are consequently extremely fault-tolerant and secure.
 Their advantages and disadvantages closely mirror those of decentralized networks, but at a higher magnitude.

 Extreme fault tolerance: With distributed networks, a node can fail independently without affecting the rest of the system, since the computational workload will simply be rebalanced among the remaining nodes.
 As a result, distributed data systems are significantly more robust than other network architectures that rely on some form of top-down node hierarchy.